DPotoyan/Chem324/_sources/ch03/note02.md

 ### Computing moments of probability distirbution function

-Probability distribution function contains lot of information.
-E.g probability of observing every posisble value of $x$.
+- Probability distribution function contains lot of information.
+E.g probability of observing every possible value of $x$.

 - But often we are interested in more reduced descriptions in terms of moments such quantifying average value (first moment) or spread in the distribution (second moment).
 Below we re-list the definitions of various quantities one can extract from a PDF.